Behind the Scenes: What Happens at La Fête the Week Before Your Wedding

 When couples compare venue pricing, it's easy to focus on the dollar figure and the square footage.
 But the number that matters more is the hours of preparation that happen before you ever arrive on your wedding day.

-The preparation process you just read about is part of every single event we host, regardless of package level.
+The preparation you just read about is part of every single event we host, regardless of package level.

 A wedding venue isn't just a room to celebrate.
 It's backed by a team that cares about getting the details right when you're not watching — and one that's genuinely invested in making your day everything you imagined.